Frequently Asked Questions (FAQs)

 Civil legal services are provided by attorneys who represent clients only in civil cases, such as domestic relations cases, landlord and tenant issues, consumer law issues, etc. Pro se paperwork is also available through Court Assistance Offices to assist people representing themselves in civil matters.
 Criminal legal services are provided by attorneys who practice in the area of criminal law and represent people who have been charged with criminal activity.

 Idaho Legal Aid Services may provide services to low-income residents with legal issues in the following areas of law.
 Not all areas of law are available for representation in each service area.
-Income and eligibility criteria must be determined before representation is undertaken by Idaho Legal Aid.
+Income and eligibility criteria must be determined before representation is undertaken by Idaho Legal Aid Services, Inc.

 - Domestic violence victims: Domestic Violence Legal Advice Line, possible representation on divorce, child custody, child support, visitation, and protection orders.